helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 2 - Introduction to organic structure and bonding, part II.md

 [Video tutorial: hybrid orbital practice](https://www.khanacademy.org/science/organic-chemistry/gen-chem-review/hybrid-orbitals-jay/v/organic-hybridization-practice)

-## Section 2.2: Molecular orbital theory, conjugation, and aromaticity
+##  2.2: Molecular orbital theory, conjugation, and aromaticity

 Valence bond theory does a remarkably good job at explaining the bonding geometry of many of the functional groups in organic compounds.
 There